DarcInc/gofeedforward/README.md

 ## Theory of operation
 A feed forward network is designed to classify inputs using the combination of weighted sums of those inputs.
 The weights for the sums are calculated from random initial values using backpropagation.
+Internal or 'hidden' layers allow the network to 'learn' from examples in a way that single layer networks (perceptrons) cannot.

-backpropagation basically assigns credit to each weight for the amount of error that weighted contributed to the final error.
+Backpropagation basically assigns credit to each weight for the amount of error that weighted contributed to the final error.
 Using a combination of the derivative of the error function and the magnitude of the weight, the weights are updated to reduce the error between the inputs and expected outputs